Skip to main content

 Commissioner

-Vice Chair, Southeast Zone
+Chair, Southeast Zone

-Commissioner Clark served as the chair of the Kentucky Health Benefit Exchange Advisory Board during its inaugural year and continues as a board member.
-She is a member of the Kentucky Group Health Insurance Board and during her first tenure as Commissioner served as an officer of the National Association of Insurance Commissioners (NAIC) and chair of the NAIC’s Market Regulation and Consumer Affairs Committee.
-Clark was also an officer for the NAIC’s Southeastern Zone and a past secretary-treasurer for the National Insurance Producer Registry Board.
+Additionally, Commissioner Clark served as the chair of the Kentucky Health Benefit Exchange Advisory Board during its inaugural year and continues as a Board member.
+She is a member of the Kentucky Group Health Insurance Board, and during her first tenure as Commissioner, she served as an officer of the NAIC and chair of the Market Regulation and Consumer Affairs (D) Committee.
+Commissioner Clark was also an officer for the Southeast Zone and a past secretary-treasurer for the NIPR Board of Directors.

 Learn More